roboseb/portfolio/README.md

     Fuck me, I've got a fish textured with a gif if my JS final project swimming around in a pool, and he points to where he's going.
 Which of course doesn't sound all that impressive, but it actually required using math from high school that I have long forgotten.

+Aug 13th, 2022

+    Slept like shit again.
+Gonna start today off by importing all 22 website gifs.
+Then I'm going to start drawing some assets for the island and shrine maiden.
+My mom lent me her drawing tablet, as it's apparently stressing her out.
+Sucks for her, but this thing is pretty sick so good for me.

+    22 GIFs all done and added to the images folder.
+Gonna eat some pizza, and then turn them all into fish.
+Once that's done, I think I can the art.
+Having that done first will simp lify adding info details to the different sections, I hope.

+Aug 15th, 2022

+    Did a bunch of random errands with my family yesterday, but back at the grind today.
+Spent most of the day throwing together some assets, and the shrine maiden looks dope.

+    Gonna call it here for today, but I got Miko in and looking hot, and her dress waves in the wind too.
+Tried to get her hair to do the same, but it's proving a little more difficult.
+Might try restarting on that tomorrow.

 ---To-Do---

 -Mark portfolio items as desktop/mobile friendly
+-fix fish gif performance
+-fix fish pointing at random time intervals